UCLA-ECE209AS-2018W/Aadithya-Nrithya/README.md

 # **Method**
 <p align="justify">
-The components that are required for carrying out the portable include :
+The components that are required for carrying out the portable attack include :

 - 3.5 mm Audio Jack pigtail-mono and stereo
 - SparkFun Class-D audio amplifier TPA2005D1